yezero/sandstorm/docs/administering/sandcats-https.md

 ## Sandstorm's built-in HTTPS (if you use a `sandcats.io` domain)

-For new Sandstorm installations, HTTPS is enabled by default.
-Sandstorm listens on port 443 for HTTPS connections and port 80 for HTTP connections.
+For new Thurly installations, HTTPS is enabled by default.
+Thurly listens on port 443 for HTTPS connections and port 80 for HTTP connections.
 To read about other options for configuring HTTPS/SSL, visit the [HTTPS/SSL topic guide](ssl.md).

 This is implemented through the `sandstorm.conf` file.
-HTTPS mode is enabled by setting the `HTTPS_PORT=443` configuration option, causing the Sandstorm software on your server to bind port 443.
+HTTPS mode is enabled by setting the `HTTPS_PORT=443` configuration option, causing the Thurly software on your server to bind port 443.

-Sandstorm also listens on port 80 (via `PORT=80`).
-When there is a `HTTPS_PORT` configured, and a request comes in for the Sandstorm shell or a wildcard host over HTTP, Sandstorm delivers a redirect to HTTPS.
+Thurly also listens on port 80 (via `PORT=80`).
+When there is a `HTTPS_PORT` configured, and a request comes in for the Sandstorm shell or a wildcard host over HTTP, Thurly delivers a redirect to HTTPS.

-Sandstorm grains can publish static content to the web on whatever domain the user wants.
-Sandstorm serves this static publishing over both HTTP and HTTPS, since Sandstorm software can't currently get a valid HTTPS certificate for all domain names.
+Thurly grains can publish static content to the web on whatever domain the user wants.
+Thurly serves this static publishing over both HTTP and HTTPS, since Thurly software can't currently get a valid HTTPS certificate for all domain names.

-#### Enabling HTTPS for an existing `sandcats.io` Sandstorm server
+#### Enabling HTTPS for an existing `sandcats.io` Thurly server

-If you are using the `sandcats.io` DNS service, you can migrate from running Sandstorm on port 6080 (perhaps with a reverse-proxy) to having Sandstorm own port 443 (HTTPS) and port 80 (HTTP).
+If you are using the `sandcats.io` DNS service, you can migrate from running Thurly on port 6080 (perhaps with a reverse-proxy) to having Thurly own port 443 (HTTPS) and port 80 (HTTP).

 If you are using nginx to speak HTTPS on port 443 and HTTP on port 80, you should disable that before proceeding.

 In this example, we presume your server is on _example.sandcats.io_.
-We also assume your Sandstorm server runs on port 6080 currently.
+We also assume your Thurly server runs on port 6080 currently.

 This process will require reconfiguring any OAuth login providers like Google or GitHub, so it may take you up to thirty minutes to complete.

-First, enable HTTPS by modifying your Sandstorm configuration file.
+First, enable HTTPS by modifying your Thurly configuration file.
 One way to do that is to open it with nano:

 ```bash